Expectations: Part 2 – Labor and Delivery

 Please, share your labor expectations in the comments.

 I’ve recently partnered with a Rachel Da Silva, RN, BSN, CLC, founder of Mommy Did You Know and became an affiliate for her prenatal and breastfeeding courses.
-She is now offering a Premium Prenatal Course that covers everything pregnancy, labor and immediate postpartum related topics.
+She is now offering a Free and Premium Prenatal Course that covers everything pregnancy, labor and immediate postpartum related topics.
+And if you need more support and in depth knowledge, then you can enroll in her Childbirth Masterclass.
 And as a bonus, she runs live 1 hour online groups where you can ask her questions about anything pregnancy or postpartum.

 And don’t forget to prepare for breastfeeding (if you’re planning on doing it).
-She has 3 tiers of courses: Milk Minutes Free Breastfeeding Class, The Milk Minutes Breastfeeding Crash Course, Milk Minutes All About Feeding Your Baby (Premium Version).
+Rachel offers a free and premium version of her Intro to Breastfeeding Class.
 She has a variety of helpful resources on her page, including an online consultation to answer your postpartum related questions and a free (for members only) resource library.
 If you are interested in checking out and purchasing any of her courses, click here.